Categories

 I thank God for the freedoms I have as an American.

-This July 4th, on America’s 250th birthday, I’ll freely gather with friends.
-We’ll enjoy an abundance of food, and we’ll freely discuss our faith in God and our opinions on events in our country.
-We’ll pray for our country and our leaders and ask God to preserve our freedom so we may continue to live in peace and freely share our faith.
+This July 4th, on America’s 250th birthday, many of us will freely gather with friends and family.
+We’ll enjoy an abundance of food, and we’ll openly engage in conversations about our beliefs, our opinions, and our viewpoints on events in our country.

 “First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people, for kings and all who are in high positions, that we may lead a peaceful and quiet life, godly and dignified in every way.
 This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth.”
 1 Timothy 2:1-4 ESV